syrop/Wiktor-Navigator/README.md

 # Wiktor-Navigator (Android)
-Like GPS-Texter, it shares your location with one other.
+Like GPS-Texter, it shares your location with one other person.
 This time it uses Firebase Realtime Database to save on SMS fees.
 Use your Gmail account to sign in.

 ![Permissions](images/permission.png)